-Appendix 1 summarizes the economic effects of land transfer taxes on residential housing markets from eleven studies from the US, UK, Germany, France, Australia and Canada.
-Eight of the 11 studies estimated the impact of the land transfer taxes on housing prices.
+Appendix 1 summarizes the economic effects of land transfer taxes on residential housing markets from eleven studies from the US, UK, Germany, France, Australia, and Canada.
+Eight of the 11 studies estimated the impact of land transfer taxes on housing prices.
 Given that these studies are based on data from different countries with different housing market conditions, one might expect that the degree to which the land transfer taxes are borne by sellers would vary and the results bear out that conjecture.
 A study of the land transfer tax in France by Bérard and Trannoy (2017, 30) concluded that the land transfer tax did not affect housing prices although the introduction of the land transfer tax changed the timing of the transactions.
-The Besley, Meads and Surico (2014, 70) study concluded that sellers received 60 percent of the benefit of a land transfer tax (stamp duty) holiday in the UK.
-The Dachis, Duranton, and Turner (2012, 348) study of the land transfer tax in Toronto and the Davidoff and Leigh (2013) study of the land transfer tax by Australian states concluded that sellers bore 100 percent of the land transfer tax through a reduction in the housing prices.
-Finally, three studies— Best and Kleven (2013), Kopczuk and Munroe (2015), and Slemrod, Weber and Shan (2016)—concluded that sellers bore more than 100 percent of the land transfer tax burden when there is a “notch” in the land transfer tax rate, such that the entire value of a property above a certain level is subject to a higher rate.
+The Besley, Meads and Surico (2014, 70) study concluded that buyers received 60 percent of the benefit of a land transfer tax (stamp duty) holiday in the UK.
+Dachis, Duranton, and Turner (2012, 348) found that the introduction of a land transfer tax in Toronto reduced the number of transactions by 14 percent.
+Davidoff and Leigh (2013) concluded that sellers bore 100 percent of the land transfer tax through a reduction in the housing prices in Australia.
+Finally, three studies— Best and Kleven (2018), Kopczuk and Munroe (2015), and Slemrod, Weber and Shan (2016)—concluded that sellers bear more than 100 percent of the land transfer tax burden when there is a “notch” in the land transfer tax rate, such that the entire value of a property above a certain level is subject to a higher rate.
 For example, under the “mansion tax” in New York City, residential housing valued at more than $1 million is subject to a one percentage point increase in the land transfer tax applied to the full value of the transaction.
 An increase in sales price from $999,999 to $1,000,000 adds a $10,000 tax liability.
-Not surprisingly, the studies of the effects of these land transfer tax notches finds that properties that would have sold in a price range above the notch are reduced to the notch and the decline in the value of some properties can be several times the size of the land transfer tax burden created by the notch.
+Not surprisingly, the studies of the effects of these land transfer tax notches find that properties that would have sold in a price range above the notch are reduced to the notch and the decline in the value of some properties can be several times the size of the land transfer tax burden created by the notch.
 These studies of the effects of notches show the potential large negative impact of land transfer taxes on housing prices.